 Gratuities & hotel service charges

 The service charge, which is calculated on a daily basis according to the length of the cruise, the destination and the ship, is used to provide incentive to staff who perform hotel duties and to continually improve the quality of service offered onboard Costa Cruises ships.
 The service charge is an integral part of the cruise and therefore the amount cannot be altered.
-As a convenience, Costa Cruises will add a modest service charge per person, per day to the onboard account as a gratuity for cabin and dining services.
+As a convenience, Costa Cruises will add a modest service charge per person, per night to the onboard account as a gratuity for cabin and dining services.
 Bartenders, servers, deck stewards and other staff may be tipped as service is received.
 A 15% gratuity is added to beverage purchases which are added to the onboard account.

 Cruises through March 2018